DonovanWu/SerpentDance/README.md

 If you encounter something like a "connection reset" error in your browser, make sure you have explicitly specified `https://` protocol.

 No external Python package needs to be installed to run this script.

+### pyinstaller-make.py

+I encountered a few situations where I needed to turn a python script into an executable when learning about pentest so I wrote this script.
+Under the hood it uses `pyinstaller`.
+It includes two subcommands `install` and `clean`.
+Hopefully it makes compiling python scripts into executables easier for you.

+Currently it's under active development, and still needs some testing and debugging.

+This script requires `pip` and `konsoru`.